 School Social Workers work with students and families for many different reasons.
 Several of these include: attendance concerns, family dysfunction, substance abuse, child abuse/neglect, life-threatening behaviors, economic deprivation, inadequate health care and lack of understanding of school policies and procedures.

 School Social Workers provide advocacy for the child or family and are a link to community resources as well.
-They make home visits to get parents involved in their children’s education, and provide transportation on a limited basis for families to access community resources and attend school conferences.
+They make home visits to get parents involved in their children’s education.